How To Overcome Fear Of Confrontation & Conflict

-Now, I’m not telling you to go all loco and start putting war paint on your face… Just keep up a respecting attitude, filled with good intentions.
+Now, I’m not telling you to go all loco and start putting war paint on your face… Just keep up a respectful attitude, filled with good intentions.
 State your thoughts clearly, but do not pamper every word as a nice person would.
 Do not try to make it sound nice if it is not.

-… But it is NOT impossible and moreover – these are very important things to learn.
+You have to teach yourself how to speak up and deal with intense feelings.
+How to stop imagining the worst.
+How to work on a constructive solution.
+But it is NOT impossible and moreover – these are very important things to learn.
 We are all humans, we all make mistakes.
 And we have to learn to accept the mistakes of others and admit those of your own – in a calm, brave and civilized way.